lucas-perata/lucas-perata/README.md

 </div>

-### <div align="center">I'm Lucas, a full-stack developer 👨‍💻 looking for new job opportunities 🚀</div>
+### <div align="center">I'm Lucas, a full-stack developer 👨‍💻</div>

-- 🔭 I’m currently working on two personal projects with Ruby on Rails, Next.js and more.
+- 🔭 I’m currently working on one personal projects with Ruby on Rails.

 - 🌱 I’m currently learning TypeScript and Next.js